Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Case study: Bursts from a Primordial Black Hole

-To conclude, we would like to comment on the maximum distance neutrino telescopes can probe if they measure a PBH burst.
+To conclude, a couple of comments are in order.
+First regarding the maximum distance neutrino telescopes that are similar to IceCube (same volume, see Tab.~\ref{tab:Experiments_Location}) can probe if they measure a PBH burst.
 For a background-free search, we adopt the Poisson upper limit of $N_{\nu_\mu} < N_{\text{max}} = 2.3$ events at 90\%~C.L.~\cite{Capanema:2021hnm}.
-Inverting this inequality, we find $d^{\text{max}}_{\text{PBH}} \sim 10^{-3}$~pc.
+Inverting this inequality, we find $d^{\text{max}}_{\text{PBH}} = \sqrt{N_{\rm evt}^{\nu_\mu} (\tau_B)/(4\pi N_{\rm max})} \sim 10^{-3}$~pc\footnote{This differs from the result from our companion paper~\cite{Airoldi:2025opo} as for explaining the KM3NeT event we considered realistic detector conditions, that is, we corrected the effective area to account for the fact that KM3NeT was not fully operational at the time of the event.
+Lowering the effective area requires the PBH to be closer to the Earth.}.

+Second, more generally, we may ask how realistic it is for a PBH to lie within the Solar System.
+Current limits on the rate of evaporating PBHs are at the level of $< 181~{\rm pc^{-3}~yr^{-1}}$ at 99\% confidence level for a burst duration of 20~s~\cite{LHAASO:2025wgl}.
+Translating this into a local PBH density requires assuming a specific initial mass distribution compatible with existing observational constraints, such as those from diffuse gamma rays or cosmic rays~\cite{Boluna:2023jlo}.
+For a nearly monochromatic distribution, i.e., all PBHs having approximately the same mass, current bounds allow for about one evaporating PBH per year within a volume of radius one parsec~\cite{DeRomeri:2024zqs}.
+Other mass distributions could permit a higher local density of evaporating PBHs.
+Therefore, the discovery of a nearby PBH would also provide valuable information about the initial PBH population, potentially challenging or refining scenarios in which PBHs constitute a significant fraction of Dark Matter.